 Pro 5: Inexpensive coffee brewer

-You can buy a good quality French press for less than $30 in most stores, depending on the coffee brewer’s size.
+Depending on the coffee brewer’s size, you can buy a good quality French press for less than $30 in most stores.

 The great part is that a French press doesn’t have to be the most expensive to work.
 If you’re still searching for one of your own, you can check out the links I’ve listed above.